All tools

 An emergency fund is cash you can tap for job loss, medical bills, or home repairs without leaning on credit cards.
 A common approach is to multiply the monthly cost of true essentials by the number of months you want covered.

-This calculator does not replace personalized advice—it is a planning aid.
-Adjust the “months” slider to match your comfort level and job stability.
+This calculator does not replace personalized advice, it is simply a planning aid.
+Adjust the "Monthly contribution" slider to match your comfort level.

 Your essentials & timeline

 Estimate must-pay monthly costs (housing, utilities, food, insurance, minimum debt, transport).
-Then choose how many months of runway you want set aside.
+Set how many months of coverage (runway) you want, and how much you could contribute each month.
+We use that to estimate time to your target (illustrative only).

 3 mo24 mo